Breast Implants in Chicago, IL

-Silicone gel implants and the new “Ideal” structured saline implants are more expensive due to added production costs.
+Silicone gel implants are more expensive due to added production costs.
 While cost may be a factor in deciding the type of breast implant, it is important to consider the result provided by saline-filled and silicone gel implants when making your decision.

 The cost of your breast implant procedure is determined by many factors including body type, desired outcome, and implants chosen.
 During your consultation, you will receive a detailed cost assessment.

 Contact us today for your breast implant consultation in Northbrook, call 847-205-1680.
 See why people from all over the Chicagoland area come to MAE Plastic surgery.